Teaching and Learning (T&L)

 T&L 563.
 K-12 Classroom Based Coaching Practices.
 3 Credits.

 This course focuses on the professional learning and growth of an instructional coach in the K-12 educational setting.
 Individuals will develop and practice instructional coaching skills of leading a coaching cycle, providing feedback on instruction, leading assessment data dialogue, and facilitating difficult conversations focused on instructional improvement.
-Prerequisite: T&L 532.
 On demand.

 T&L 564.
 Designing Professional Development for K-12 Educators.
 3 Credits.